 Phu Quoc has quickly become one of Vietnam’s leading entertainment hubs.

-At the southern end of the island, Sun World Hon Thom Nature Park offers thrilling water slides, theme park rides, and adventure zones — all accessible via the world’s longest sea-crossing cable car.
+At the southern end of the island, Sun World Hon Thom Nature Park offers thrilling water slides, exciting theme park rides, and adventure zones for visitors of all ages — all accessible via the world’s longest sea-crossing cable car.
+The cable car journey itself is one of the highlights, providing breathtaking panoramic views of the ocean, fishing villages, and nearby islands along the way.

-In the north, VinWonders Phu Quoc and Vinpearl Safari bring world-class amusement and wildlife experiences.
-VinWonders features six themed zones with roller coasters, aquariums, and light shows, while Vinpearl Safari lets visitors see rare animals in open natural habitats.
+In the north, VinWonders Phu Quoc and Vinpearl Safari Phu Quoc bring world-class amusement and wildlife experiences to the island.
+VinWonders features six themed zones filled with roller coasters, aquariums, water attractions, interactive games, and colorful light shows, making it one of the largest entertainment parks in Vietnam.
+Meanwhile, Vinpearl Safari allows visitors to observe rare animals in spacious open natural habitats through safari tours, creating an exciting and educational experience for both children and adults.

 For those who prefer something quieter, activities such as kayaking in Cua Can River, snorkeling in the An Thoi islands, or hiking in Phu Quoc National Park provide a balance between adventure and nature.